opensha/opensha-fault-sys-tools/README.md

 You can force an update at any time by running `fst_force_opensha_update.sh`, which you might want to do now to ensure that you can successfully download/build OpenSHA.

+If you encounter any problems, or wish to switch your build/update method, you can safely delete the 'opensha' subdirectory and try again.

 ## Calculation Pipeline and Example

 ### Defining Your Fault Model